-Action Objectives When Launch an online engagement platform.
-Improve Council's online engagement by providing a platform that is equipped with a range of engagement tools to gather community feedback in real-time.
+Action Objectives When Launch an online engagement platform Improve Council's online engagement by providing a platform that is equipped with a range of engagement tools to gather community feedback in real-time.
 April 2023 Champion engagement across the organisation.
 Harnessing organisational culture to support the consistent delivery of engagement activities across Council, and include as desired leadership quality and capability.
-Ongoing Creation of internal dashboard that exhibits customer and community satisfaction as a key performance indicator.
-Centralised overview of key performance indicators council wide.
-September 2024 Establish centralised collection of community data and insights to support Council decision making and Council initiated projects for grants.
-Insights and data support decision making and prioritisation.
-September 2024 Promotion of the YourSay platform as central engagement.
-Community access to information is vital to gain community input.
+Ongoing Creation of internal dashboard that exhibits customer and community satisfaction as a key performance indicator Centralised overview of key performance indicators council wide.
+September 2024 Establish centralised collection of community data and insights to support Council decision making and Council initiated projects for grants Insights and data support decision making and prioritisation.
+September 2024 Promotion of the Your Say platform as central engagement Community access to information is vital to gain community input.
 Ongoing Build internal capability in data collection and survey design to ensure research method and channels utilised across the organisation are optimised.
 Ability to gain quality input and as required representative input is important in ensuring data integrity and utilisation.
-December 2023 Increase accessibility needs through engagement activities.
-Identify assistive technology that is inclusive and encourages participation.
-Implement software to support equity.
-June 2024
+December 2023

 Action Objectives When Provide transparent communication of engagement results, from initial high level snapshots to post Council decision making communications.
 Engagement snapshots provided to participants within a week of public exhibition period closing, providing participant with overviews of engagement activities and next steps.
-July 2023 Provide staff with information and education on the value and worth of community engagement.
-Ensure staff are familiar with Council's objective for community engagement, the level of engagement required, and the methods of engagement available to them and how to access and use these methods.
+July 2023 Provide staff information sessions Ensure staff are familiar with Council's objective for community engagement, the level of engagement required, and the methods of engagement available to them and how to access and use these methods.
 Increase number of face to face interactions/consultations.
-Ongoing Staff to be trained in facilitation.
-Improve confidence and capability of staff to facilitate face to face interactions with groups.
+Ongoing Staff to be trained in facilitation Improve confidence and capability of staff to facilitate face to face interactions with groups.
 Increase number of face to face interactions/consultations.
-Ongoing Budget and resourcing.
-Allocation of meaningful budget and resourcing to satisfy community engagement aims and standards outlined in this strategy.
-Ongoing Improved clarity and communication of sought community participation as part of Council reports and resolution.
-Being clear on level of community participation (input level based on ability to influence) will ensure appropriate engagement methods and expectation management of Councillor and community.
-October 2023 Consistent provision of community engagement outcomes to Council.
-Consistent presentation of data, including considered responses support transparency and informed decision making through the lens of risk, opportunity, impact and benefit.
+Ongoing Budget and resourcing Allocation of meaningful budget and resourcing to satisfy community engagement aims and standards outlined in this strategy Ongoing Improved clarity and communication of sought community participation as part of Council reports and resolution Being clear on level of community participation (input level based on ability to influence) will ensure appropriate engagement methods and expectation management of Councillor and community.
+October 2023 Consistent provision of community engagement outcomes to Council Consistent presentation of data, including considered responses support transparency and informed decision making through the lens of risk, opportunity, impact and benefit.
 August 2023 Assessment of the Community Consultation Committees against the resolutions of Council and in alignment of adopted Engagement Strategy.
 Examining current engagement practices is critical to ensuring outcomes in line with expectations and enabling opportunity to explore potentially better methods to achieved desired outcome.
 November 2023 Biennial Community Satisfaction and Needs Survey undertaken to receive insight to satisfaction and service level expectations and willingness to pay.
 Survey design and subsequent outputs to assist in finalising draft operational plan and budget, and inform future four year delivery program.
 April 2024